Hospital Readmissions Reduction Program: Keys to Success

 Reducing Heart Failure Readmissions with an EDW and Analytics

 First, the system implemented an EDW to quickly pool financial, operational, patient satisfaction, and clinical data from the inpatient EHR and other major information systems.
-With the technology infrastructure in place, the team in charge of the initiative crafted a specific, measurable objective: to achieve and sustain a 30 percent reduction in the 30-day and a 15 percent reduction in the 90-day all-cause readmission rates for patients with heart failure by October 2014 and sustained reduction in readmission rates through 2016.
+With the technology infrastructure in place, the team in charge of the initiative crafted a specific, measurable objective: to achieve by October 2014 a 30 percent reduction in the 30-day all-cause readmission rate and a 15 percent reduction in the 90-day all-cause readmission rate for patients with heart failure; also, to sustain the reductions through 2016.

 Next, the team outlined specific interventions based on best practices that would move them toward their goal.
 Interventions included: